storyprotocol/documentation/docs/Smart Contract Reference/beta-registries/moduleregistrysol.md

 function registerModuleType(string name, bytes4 interfaceId) external
 ```

-Registers a new module type in the registry associate with an interface.
+Registers a new module type in the registry associated with an interface.

 *Enforced to be only callable by the protocol admin in governance.*